tomas193/tomas193/README.md

 Cybernetic Electronics Engineer with experience at Fullstack Development, Embedded Systems & Microcontrollers
 - 📚 I’m currently learning Kernel Development
-- 👨‍💻 I’m looking to collaborate on Emebedded Systems
+- 👨‍💻 I'm interested in AI, Operating Systems, Embedded Systems and Firmware Development.
 - 📫 How to reach me: ingtom91@gmail.com
 <!--
 **tomas193/tomas193** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.